5 Tips For Copyright Infringement: Social Media Channels

 - It’s not true that tagging the owner or giving credits will take away the risks of copyright infringement because the liability of the owner to sue cannot be removed.

 - Never encourage your followers to do any activities that will promote violation of copyright laws.
-For example, ask your follower to recreate photos or videos.
+For example, ask your followers to recreate photos or videos.

 - Never post or use images with a watermark, as the right owner can take action once they find out.

-- Ensure, before using any hashtags or quotes to promote your business, that it has not been used before and nobody holds any intellectual property rights over them.
+- Before using hashtags or quotes to promote your business, ensure that it has not been used before and nobody holds any intellectual property rights over them.

-Do I get copyright protection as soon as I post something on social media?
+Do I get copyright protection after posting something on social media?

 Yes.
 As long as you are the original creator of the work, you automatically receive copyright protection for your work.
-You do not need to separately register your work anywhere.
+You do not need to register your work anywhere separately.

 How can I avoid copyright infringement?